FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ---
 layout: blog-post
-title: Adding Twitter sign in to your Node.js + Express web application using OAuth
+title: Using and Managing Consents in an Express App
-description: In this tutorial, we'll build a basic Express web application using FusionAuth to handle login via Twitter.
+description: Build an app with marketing consent options, and allow your users to update their preferences
 author: Bradley Van Aardt
 category: blog
 tags: client-node tutorial tutorial-express tutorial-node
 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we'll build a basic Node.js + [Express](http://expressjs.com) web application which does user registration and authentication via FusionAuth.
-We'll also hook FusionAuth into Twitter's authentication system, to allow users to easily log in to your app via Twitter.
+In this tutorial, we'll build a basic Node.js + [Express](http://expressjs.com) web application which does advanced user registration and authentication via FusionAuth.
+We'll create a custom registration form, along with custom consent options for marketing preferences, and setup self service options for users to update their profile and consent permissions.

 <!--more-->

-The application itself is very simple: it will let users sign up via Twitter, and give them access to a "secret" area where their FusionAuth profile is displayed to them.
+The application itself is very simple: it will let users sign up via FusionAuth, allow them to set their permissions for marketing consent, and allow them to update their profile and consents at any time.
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
 You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-express-twitter).

 ## Prerequisites